 Charles Wright Academy Endowment Overview

 It takes a village not only to raise a child, but also to raise the funds to fully support that child.
 That’s why Charles Wright dedicates so much time to nurturing the Annual Fund and planning the Spirit Auction year after year.
-But those aren’t the only ways in which the school raises money for our programs: We also have an endowment.
-Investment manager Cliff Quisenberry, who is a CWA parent and a trustee, explains the importance of a strong and healthy endowment to ensuring excellence in academic programs, recruiting and retaining talented faculty and staff, and ensuring access to a CWA education regardless of a family’s ability to pay.
+But those aren’t the only ways in which donors choose to support our programs.
+Investment manager Cliff Quisenberry, who is a CWA parent and a Trustee, explains the importance of a strong and healthy endowment to ensuring excellence in academic programs, recruiting and retaining talented faculty and staff, and ensuring access to a CWA education regardless of a family’s ability to pay.

-The other type is a quasi-endowment where the governing board of the organization can make the decision to spend the funds on specific purposes—in some cases using some of the principal investment as well as the income it generates.
+The other type is a quasi-endowment, where the governing board of the organization can make the decision to spend the funds on specific purposes—in some cases using some of the principal investment as well as the income it generates.
 CWA has built a sizeable quasi-endowment, which is mostly used to help fund the operating budget shortfall between what it costs to operate the school and what it receives in tuition and other revenue such as Annual Fund donations and other fund-raising.
-The total value of these endowments stands at $24,641,210 as of June 30, 2016.
+The total value of these endowments stood at $27,118,076 as of June 30, 2017.

 CWA’s Board of Trustees, through its Endowment Committee, has authority over and responsibility for CWA’s endowment.
 They—in conjunction with staff, investment advisers, and other consultants—make the major long-term decisions on how the endowment should be invested and what type of investment firms should be hired to manage the day-to-day investments.
 Goldman Sachs, an investment consultant that specializes in advising to foundations, independent schools, and other nonprofit organizations, currently manages CWA’s endowment.
 Unlike a personal investment, an endowment is meant to last forever (or at least last as long as CWA), so endowment funds look to achieve investment returns that can grow the fund over the very long term without as much concern about monthly fluctuations.
 This means most endowment funds like ours invest broadly and diversely but in investments like equities and other assets that can provide higher returns in the long run to grow the fund with acceptable risk.